Harry Brünjes

-Dr. Henry (Harry) Otto Brünjes FRSocMed (born 15 October 1954), is a physician and founder of the Premier Medical Group.
+Henry Otto Brünjes (born 15 October 1954) is a physician and founder of the Premier Medical Group.
 He has been a fellow and governor of the Expert Witness Institute since 2002, a Fellow of the Woodard Corporation since 2004, and a founding fellow and vice-president of The College of Medicine (2009).
 He was chairman of Rapid Trauma and Assessment (2000–06), the Personal Injury Forum of Bupa (2004–07) and Newmans Clinics (2011–).
 He was made chairman of the English National Opera in 2015.

 Early life, education, and family

 Brünjes was born in Norwich on 15 October 1954 and grew up around Great Yarmouth, Norfolk.
 He is the son of Harry Brünjes of The Singing Scott Brothers, who went on to become a headmaster at Alameda School.
 His mother was also a teacher.
 He was educated at Bedford Modern School, St Thomas's Hospital Medical School and Guy's Hospital Medical School.
 During his university career Brünjes worked as a professional pianist and television actor but abandoned entertainment to concentrate on medicine.

 Brünjes is married to the singer, dancer, choreographer and director Jacqueline Storey.
 They met while performing together at a show in Newquay.
 The couple have four children.
 Emma Brunjes is his daughter.

 Brünjes and his wife live at Folkington Manor.
 The couple bought the historic house, a Grade II listed property, in 2010 and then carried out a multi-million pound restoration.
 The house was opened for public tours in 2014.
 Brünjes and his wife have restored numerous other properties including Ovingdean Grange.